LadyProGo/imputer/README.md

 # this is a README file that explains the imputer.ipynb file structure

-# there are 2 Imputer classes:
+There are two classes called Imputer, each serving the purpose of replacing missing values in a list:
-# the 1st one allows to replace NULL values by the average
+    -the first one is designed to replace such values by the mean;
-# the 2d one allows to replace NULL values by the median
+    -the second one replaces them by the median.

 # the exo was made for -->